-Carnegie Mellon knows that the answers to these, and other, critical questions in the brain sciences lie at a pivotal intersection between biology, neuroscience, psychology, computer science, statistics and engineering – areas where Carnegie Mellon excels.
+Carnegie Mellon University knows that the answers to these, and other, critical brain science questions lie at a pivotal intersection between biology, neuroscience, psychology, computer science, statistics and engineering – areas where CMU excels.

-And the world has taken notice of our excellence, putting CMU at the hub of unique global partnerships focused on brain research.
+And the world has taken notice of CMU’s excellence, putting the university at the hub of unique global partnerships focused on brain research.

 The announcement of the US government's Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative in April 2013 has sparked interest in brain research around the world.

 50% Chance of developing Alzheimer's by age 85